How to Fix Slow Mac After macOS Sonoma Update

 FAQs

-Why is my Mac slow after Sonoma update?
+Why is my Mac slow after Sequoia update?

-Updating your Mac to the latest macOS Sonoma build can slow down the performance, it’s likely due to increased demands on your Mac’s CPU and GPU.
-The additional resources required to support new features and enhancements in Sonoma can strain your Mac, causing performance issues.
-Consequently, some Macs capable of running Ventura may not meet the requirements for Sonoma.
+Updating your Mac to the latest macOS build can slow down the performance, it’s likely due to increased demands on your Mac’s CPU and GPU.
+The additional resources required to support new features and enhancements in Sequoia can strain your Mac, causing performance issues.
+Consequently, some Macs capable of running Sequoia may not meet the requirements for Sequoia.

 Should I clear the cache on my Mac?